NVIDIA/TensorRT/plugin/embLayerNormPlugin/README.md

 `maskIdx`
+The `maskIdx` is a more compact representation of the input mask, consisting of the number of valid elements, assuming that the original mask was contiguous.
-embedded_input is an `int32` tensor with shape `[B, packSize]` where `B` is batch size, `packSize` is the packed mask size that depends on the sequence length.
+For fixed sequence length version 1, the `maskIdx` is an `int32` tensor with shape `[B, packSize]` where `B` is batch size, `packSize` is the packed mask size that depends on the sequence length.
-The maskIdx is a more compact representation of the input mask, consisting of the number of valid elements, assuming that the original mask was contiguous.
+For huggingface style variable sequence length version 2, the `maskIdx` is an `int32` empty tensor.
+For megatron style variable sequence length version 3, the `maskIdx` is a `half` tensor with shape `[B, S, 1, 1]` where `B` is batch size, `S` is the sequence length.

 ## Parameters